MicrosoftDocs/supply-chain-center/articles/administer/connect-your-sap-data.md

 ## SAP ERP connector

 The SAP ERP connector, which is currently in beta, lets you extract data from your SAP system, and invoke Remote Function Call (RFC) and Business Application Programming Interface (BAPI) functions by using an on-premises data gateway.
-The SAP RFC connector is supported by Microsoft Power Platform dataflows in Supply Chain Center.
+The SAP ERP connector is supported by Microsoft Power Platform dataflows in Supply Chain Center.

 ### Prerequisites for the SAP ERP connector

 Before you can enable the SAP ERP connector, the following prerequisites must be completed.
-All these prerequisites must be completed on the same machine where the data extraction is done, and has administrator permissions that have access to the target SAP instance.
+All these prerequisites must be completed on the same machine where the data extraction is done.
+The user must have administrator permissions on the machine which has access to the target SAP instance.

 - Ensure that the Microsoft Windows machine (64-bit operating system) is updated and has access to the target SAP machine.
 - Ensure that the SAP credentials have the necessary permission to run the desired RFCs or BAPIs.
-- Ensure that the SAP S-user credentials can download the installer for SAP Connector for Microsoft .NET (NCo).
+- Ensure that the SAP S-user credentials can download the installer for SAP ERP Connector for Microsoft .NET (NCo).

 ## Set up the SAP ERP connector